swaroop9ai9/Covid-Face-MasK-Detection/README.md

 * The code is implemented for face mask detection models with five mainstream deep learning frameworks （PyTorch、TensorFlow、Keras、MXNet和caffe） open sourced, and the corresponding inference codes.*

 # Dataset.
-* We trained the face mask detection models with five mainstream deep learning frameworks （PyTorch、TensorFlow、Keras、MXNet和caffe） open sourced, and the corresponding inference codes.
+* We trained the face mask detection models with five mainstream deep learning frameworks （PyTorch、TensorFlow、Keras、MXNetcaffe） open sourced, and the corresponding inference codes.
 * We used 7959 images to train the models.
 The dataset is composed of WIDER Face (http://shuoyang1213.me/WIDERFACE/) and MAFA(http://www.escience.cn/people/geshiming/mafa.html).

 # Implementation.

-We used the structure of SSD.
+* We used the structure of SSD.
 However, in order to make it run quickly in the browser, the backbone network is lite.
-The total model only has 1.01M parametes.
+The total model only has 1.01M parametes.*

-Input size of the model is 260x260, the backbone network only has 8 conv layers.
-The total model has only 24 layers with the location and classification layers counted.
+* Input size of the model is 260x260, the backbone network only has 8 conv layers.
+The total model has only 24 layers with the location and classification layers counted. *

-*Implementation in MacOs*
+# Implementation in MacOs
 Step 1: Open terminal. $ git clone https://github.com/swaroop9ai9/Covid-Face-MasK-Detection
 Step 2: $ cd desktop/Covid-Face-MasK-Detection
 Step 3: For individual Image: $ python pytorch_infer.py  --img-path /path/to/your/img